wilfriedwoivre/kittensgame-auto/README.md

 Inspired by amazing work from https://github.com/kitten-science/kitten-scientists

-## Current Status
+## Current Feature

 - Force dark theme
 - Increase Console Log messages
-- Display an interface to add some Quality Of Life options (Not active)
+- [UI] Quality Of Life options
+- [Engine] Auto Gathering if you have less than a percentage of your capacity

+## Next Todo (not all the stuff)

+- [UI] Add way to update settings for percentage parameter
+- [Engine] Implement Auto Observe event
+- [Global] Implement Save / Load for settings